shadowga/website/_docs/3/e-security.md

 ## Forum security
 Depending on your authorization level, your forum account may contain access to admin-only information or important settings.
 You don't want other people having access to that, which is why it's even more vital to keep private forum information away from prying eyes.
-If your forum account becomes compromised, you should notify the server owner immediately for deactivation.
+If your forum account becomes compromised, you should notify the owner immediately for deactivation.

 ### Login information
 Like with the server, keeping your e-mail address and password secure is of great importance.